srt32/blog/source/2014-02-14-n-101-an-introduction-to-query-optimization.html.markdown

 ### The culprit
 The first thing we did to figure out what was slowing us down was tail the server logs for the Market API and see what was going on during a search request.
-With a quick look at the logs we could see that hundreds of SQL queries we're flying by for each search.
+With a quick look at the logs we could see that hundreds of SQL queries were flying by for each search.
 That's not good.

 It turned out that for each search we did we were performing a whole bunch of N+1 queries.
 The process looked like this:

-1. In one big query, geocode the search param and return all the addresses, which belong to a market, near that search (a single query)
+1. In one big query, geocode the search param and return all the addresses near that search (a single query)
 2. Perform one query per nearby address (potentially 100's of queries) to get the associated market for that adddress
 3. Finally, go fetch again each associated address for each market